MicrosoftDocs/power-automate-docs/articles/ip-address-configuration.md

 You should also consult the [Limits and Configuration](limits-and-config.md) article for a supplemental listing for known IP addresses that Power Automate uses.

 >[!NOTE]
-> Starting June 2022, Logic Apps will enable availability zones in phases based on region.
-New IP addresses for this support are already available for the Logic Apps service and managed connectors.
-To make sure flows still work after this date, update your firewall configurations to include both the [IP addresses for Logic Apps](/azure/logic-apps/logic-apps-limits-and-config#firewall-ip-configuration) and the [IP addresses for managed connectors](/connectors/common/outbound-ip-addresses) in the corresponding region.
-For more information about availability zones, see [Azure Logic Apps - Availability Zone support is coming soon](https://techcommunity.microsoft.com/t5/integrations-on-azure-blog/azure-logic-apps-availability-zone-support-is-coming-soon/ba-p/3254456).
+> Starting May 2022, Azure Logic Apps begins to enable availability zones in select regions for new Consumption logic apps.
+To support this capability, new IP addresses have been published for the Azure Logic Apps service and managed connectors.
+To ensure flows continue to work after this date, update your firewall configuration to include both the [IP addresses for Logic Apps](/azure/logic-apps/logic-apps-limits-and-config#firewall-ip-configuration) and the [IP addresses for managed connectors](/connectors/common/outbound-ip-addresses) in the supported regions.
+For more information, see [Azure Logic Apps - Set up zone redundancy with availability zones(/azure/logic-apps/set-up-zone-redundancy-availability-zones).

 ## Logic Apps
 Calls made from a cloud flow go directly through the Azure Logic App service.
 Some examples of these calls include HTTP or HTTP + Open API.
 Please reference [the Logic apps documentation](/azure/logic-apps/logic-apps-limits-and-config#firewall-configuration-ip-addresses-and-service-tags) for which IP addresses are used by that service.